Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 Heat and Frost Insulators Union

-The International Association of Heat and Frost Insulators & Allied Workers has led a number of initiatives that have helped its workers with the asbestos issue for decades.
+For decades, the International Association of Heat and Frost Insulators & Allied Workers has led several initiatives that have helped its workers with the asbestos issue.

-A Health Hazard Screening Program was designed to help both workers and their families.
-A Political Action Fund was established to ensure the union’s voice was heard in Congress.
-An Instructor Training Program for Asbestos Removal was started, delivering additional resources for union members to help educate themselves.
+A Health Hazard Screening Program helped workers and their families.
+A Political Action Fund ensured the union’s voice had a place in Congress.
+An Instructor Training Program for Asbestos Removal delivered additional resources for union members to help educate themselves.

 Sarnia 2012: A Walk to Remember Asbestos Victims